turbot/steampipe-plugin-oci/docs/tables/oci_identity_network_source.md

 ```

-### Get list of allowed VCN OCID and IP range pairs for network sources
+### Get allowed VCN OCIDs and IP range pairs for each network source

 ```sql
 select